scantailor/scantailor/packaging/windows/readme.en.txt

    The "2> log.txt" part will write errors to a file rather than to the command prompt window.
 That's useful for figuring out what went wrong.

-   The last step will take a lot of time - a couple of hours or even more.
-   Note that it will ask you to accept the Qt license after a few minutes.

    When this step completes, check the log.txt file to make sure nothing went wrong.
 You would have errors at the end of that file in that case.